 FDA responses to questions regarding the practice of completing audit trails in clinical trials.
-Click here to access the full library of FDA responses to GCP questions regarding electronic processes in clinical investigations.

 How do we comply with the audit trail requirement when keeping our TMF in an electronic folder, with limited access and back-up by manual creation of documents and scanned documents?